jremsza/goMLproject/README.md

 ### Linear Regression

 The Go ML program includes functionality for fitting a linear model to the dataset.
-This capability is utilized in the `LinearRegression` function, which calculates the regression coefficients that best fit the given data.
+This is done in the `LinearRegression` function, which calculates the regression coefficients that best fit the given data.

 #### Implementation